 I’ve been dying to share this recipe for no-bake peanut butter energy bites with you because they’re healthy, easy, and delicious!
 They’re so simple that I have all of the ingredients in my dorm room already, and that’s saying something.
 In case you need some more convincing…

 -They taste like PEANUT BUTTER OATMEAL COOKIE DOUGH.
 But they also happen to be healthy.

 -You don’t have to use your oven or stove!
-Hallelujah because this college girl who doesn’t have either one of those.
+Hallelujah because this college girl’s only kitchen access is the shared dorm kitchen.

 -They’re perfect for popping right before a workout, sticking one or two in your lunchbox, or eating as a late-night snack.

 -They stay good forever in the freezer and they taste awesome frozen.